Would A Worry Stone Help Me Cope?

 Substance overuse and nicotine addiction can be difficult to overcome.
 You can do it, but you need as much help as you can get.
 Putting a worry stone in your pocket is a good way to prepare yourself to get through cravings with a better sense of calm.
 You’re less likely to use when you can feel relaxed without the substance.

-During complex therapy situations, therapists often offer worry stones to their clients to use during the session.
-Because the situation may be unfamiliar and difficult to deal with, the easy and familiar feeling of rubbing a worry stone is often a welcome relief.
+During complex therapy situations, therapists often offer worry stones to their patients to use during the session.
+Because the situation may be unfamiliar and difficult to manage, the easy and familiar feeling of rubbing a worry stone is often a welcome relief.
 Complex therapy can include sessions for PTSD, especially in children, or sessions for refugees who have recently had to leave a distressing situation in their home or assigned country.

 Many people who use worry stones choose those made of semi-precious gems.
 In Native American culture, a quartz worry stone is considered extremely soothing.